selimnairb/RHESSysCalibrator/README.md

 RHESSysCalibrator uses a database (in sqlite3 format) to keep track of each session and run.
 RHESSysCalibrator handles launching and management of each run, and will update its database as run jobs are submitted, begin running, and finish (either with or without error).
-RHESSysCalibrator supports parallel execution of model runs using: (1) multiple processes (i.e. on your laptop or workstation); (2) compute clusters running Load Sharing Facility (LSF); and (3) compute clusters running PBS/TORQUE.
+RHESSysCalibrator supports parallel execution of model runs using: (1) multiple processes (i.e. on your laptop or workstation); (2) compute clusters running Load Sharing Facility (LSF); (3) compute clusters running PBS/TORQUE; and (4) compute clusters running SLURM.

 In addition to creating new calibration sessions, it is also possible to re-start sessions that have exited before completion.
 RHESSysCalibrator also handles calibration post processing (i.e. calculating Nash-Sutcliffe efficiency for modeled vs. observed streamflow), as well as uncertainty estimation using Generalized Likelihood Uncertainty Estimation (GLUE; Beven & Binley 1992).